Dracula: Publication

 Early Stoker biographer Barbara Belford noted the novel looked "shabby" because of a last-minute title change; the printer's copy of the typescript, with hand-written amendments, is titled The Un-Dead.
 (Note: As the typescript under the title The Un-Dead bears the copyright date 1897 and the first known advertisement for the novel under the title Dracula appeared on 8 May 1897, Paul McAlduff concludes that the title was changed sometime between 1 January and 8 May that year.)
 The surviving typewritten publishing agreement was signed and dated 25 May 1897; Peter Beal of Sotheby's suggests its signing one day before the official publication date indicates that it was a formality.
 To protect his copyright interest for adaptations, (Note: This was necessary under the Theatres Act 1843 (6 & 7 Vict. c.
 68)) Stoker organised a reading of his stage adaptation of the novel in the week before publication in the Lyceum Theatre.
 A small group, primarily theatre staff, attended the reading, and Edith Craig played Mina.

 Bound in yellow cloth and titled in red letters, Dracula was published in May 1897 by Archibald Constable and Company.
 It cost 6 shillings.
 Uncertainty exists around the exact date of publication, but it was probably published on 26 May 1897.
 Stoker wrote to William Gladstone that the novel would be released on the 26th.
 (Note: The Daily News said it was "published to-day" in an article published May 27.)
 Paul McAlduff writes that it was published "on or about May 26".
 Eighteen-Bisang states it could have been published anywhere from late May to June 1897.

 Stoker's mother, Charlotte Stoker, enthused about the novel and predicted it would bring her son immense financial success.
 She was wrong: the novel, although reviewed well, failed to earn Stoker much money and did not establish his critical reputation until after his death.
 For the first thousand sales of Dracula, Stoker earned no royalties.
 Following serialisation by American newspapers, Doubleday & McClure published an American edition in 1899 with some textual changes.
 A cheaper paperback version was published by Constable in 1901, but few copies have survived.
 The text is around 15% shorter than the original but it is not known if Stoker made the amendments.
 Since its publication, Dracula has never been out of print.

-An edition of the novel edited by McNally and Florescu in 1979 was the first to include Dracula's "missing chapter", "Dracula's Guest".
+An edition of the novel edited by McNally and Florescu in 1979 was the first to include Draculas "missing chapter", "Dracula's Guest".
 Bram's widow Florence Stoker included the chapter as a short story in Dracula's Guest and Other Weird Tales (1914), two years after his death.
 While some commentators have described the prose as Draculas discarded first chapter, Clive Leatherdale contests this, arguing that the material was incorporated into the published novel.